sarkershantonu/sarkershantonu.github.io/dotnet.md

 css: "/css/index.css"
 meta-title: "SDET/Java Backend Engineer"
 meta-description: "Test developer with a Bsc in Computer Science"
-datacampcourse: true
-excerpt: "An overview of Codeception"
+excerpt: "An overview of DotNet"
 ---
 <div class="list-filters">
     <a href="/" class="list-filter filter-selected">All posts</a>